 “Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead,”

 Some things are intended to move with us.

 Memories.
 Love.
 Lessons learned.

-Others are meant to be left behind and buried such as regret, disappointment, and fear.
+Others are meant to be forgotten and buried such as regret, disappointment, and fear.